 If you're delivering photographer selects, processing files, color correcting or performing retouching on images, this work should be considered as an expense as it all takes time and effort (either your own or someone else's).

-This expense is for the location used for a shoot, whether that's a location rental or the expense of one's own studio space or a rental.
+This expense is for the location used for a shoot, whether that's a location rental, location permits or the expense of one's own studio space or a rental.

 Travel expenses include the raw cost of travel if applicable, including air travel or ground transportation such as taxis, car rental, Uber, etc.